 For The ASAM Criteria to work as intended, people with SUD should have access to the full continuum of care as defined in The ASAM Criteria.
 Because addiction is a chronic condition, individuals with SUD may move into and out of treatment and recovery in a nonlinear fashion.
 They may need a less intensive level of care as they progress in treatment, or their progress may stall and require more intensive services.
-When individuals cannot enter or transition to the appropriate level of care consistent with their evolving needs, they face higher risk of relapse and worse behavioral and physical health outcomes.^{23,24}
+When individuals cannot enter or transition to the appropriate level of care consistent with their evolving needs, they face higher risk of relapse and worse behavioral and physical health outcomes.^{22,23}

 - Limited coverage of the full continuum of care due to the lack of enforcement of MHPAEA and a comprehensive mandate across payers to cover the full continuum of SUD treatment.
 MHPAEA requires large group and small group, individual market, and self-insured plans that cover at least one mental health and SUD benefit to cover a comprehensive array of mental health and SUD benefits (though there is no explicit requirement to cover all levels of care along The ASAM Criteria).
 State insurance regulators are required to enforce MHPAEA as covered in the next section of the toolkit in more detail.
-Most individual and small group plans are obligated to cover some MH/SUD services under the ACA, but states have broad discretion to determine the extent of any such coverage and many have not adopted strict standards.26 In Medicaid, coverage of SUD treatment is more common and expanding relatively rapidly even though coverage of most SUD treatment services remains optional for many key groups in Medicaid. - Gaps in capacity at certain levels along the continuum of care defined in The ASAM Criteria, such as withdrawal management services, residential treatment for individuals with intellectual and developmental disabilities or other cognitive impairments, and services for other specialized populations such as individuals with co-morbid mental illness and adolescents.
+Most individual and small group plans are obligated to cover some MH/SUD services under the ACA, but states have broad discretion to determine the extent of any such coverage and many have not adopted strict standards.24 In Medicaid, coverage of SUD treatment is more common and expanding relatively rapidly even though coverage of most SUD treatment services remains optional for many key groups in Medicaid. - Gaps in capacity at certain levels along the continuum of care defined in The ASAM Criteria, such as withdrawal management services and services for specific populations such as individuals with severe co-occurring mental illness and adolescents.
 In many parts of the country, such services routinely are difficult to secure due to a lack of available providers even if they are covered by insurance.
-In other instances, providers may be available but not included in a plan's network or unwilling to serve patients with relatively complex conditions or low-paying insurance. - A lack of readily available and/or accurate information on the level of care offered by SUD providers, making it challenging to identify a SUD provider that offers the level of care that an individual requires.
+In other instances, providers may be available but not included in a plan's network or unwilling to serve patients with relatively complex conditions or low-paying insurance. - A lack of readily available and/or accurate information on the level(s) of care offered by SUD providers, making it challenging to identify a SUD provider that offers the level of care that an individual requires.
 SUD treatment providers may indicate that they offer treatment consistent with ASAM level of care standards but may not fully understand or implement the standards.

-• Require commercial payer coverage for all levels of care along the continuum of care defined in The ASAM Criteria, including withdrawal management levels and enhanced services (i.e., co-occurring enhanced and biomedical enhanced services) across early intervention, outpatient, residential and inpatient settings for adults and adolescents, as well as special populations.
+• Require commercial payer coverage for all levels of care along the continuum of care defined in The ASAM Criteria, including enhanced services (i.e., co-occurring enhanced and biomedical enhanced services) across outpatient, residential, and inpatient settings for adults and adolescents.
 A number of states, such as California, Delaware, Illinois and Maryland, have adopted sweeping legislation requiring state-regulated plans to provide access to SUD services along the full continuum of care, often as part of broader legislation for individuals with mental health conditions, SUD and co-occurring conditions.